 Theme and Style

-Fill refers to the interior of a shape.
-You can change topic fill colors in the following steps:
+You can change the shape fill colors via the following steps:

-- Click on Format icon to open Format panel on the right sidebar.
+- Click on the Style icon to open the right sidebar.

-- On Format panel, click Fill button to choose your desired color to fill the selected shape.
+- On the Style panel, click the Fill icon to choose your desired color to fill the selected shape.

-The top section of Fill colors is Theme Fill Colors.
-Theme fill colors are the predefined color sets for the current themes.
+The top section of the Fill colors is Theme Colors.
+They are predefined color sets of the current themes.

-To change colors that aren’t in theme colors or standard colors, click More Colors and in the pop-up window, you can:
+To use colors that aren't included in the theme colors or standard colors, click More Colors.
+In the pop-up window, you can: